openvinotoolkit/openvino/src/frontends/ir/docs/support_new_opset.md

-# How to support new OpenVINO opset
+# How to support a new OpenVINO opset

 Adding a new opset to the OpenVINO IR Frontend is a very frequent task.
 When we introduce a new operation set, we must also support it inside the Frontend.